AzureAiDevs/hub/website/src/pages/roadmap/30days.md

 ![Week 4](./../../../static/img/2023-aia/30-week4.png)

-Thank you for staying the course with us.
-In the final two posts of this series we'll do two things:

 ## Monthly Newsletter

 If you haven't already, then register for the [Microsoft AI and Machine Learning Tech Newsletter](https://aka.ms/azure-ai-dev-newsletter).